 Every CEO is unique.
 Most of the challenges they face are ones I’ve seen before.
 Together, in one hour, we can make amazing progress.

 Let’s talk.
-Let’s do a working session together so you can get a feel for my executive coaching services.
+Let’s do a working session together so you can get a feel for my executive coaching process and services.
 Worst case, you’ll get real work done within our hour together.
 Best case, you’ll want to do this kind of work every week.
 Schedule a chat with me at calendly.com/glenngow.BOOK AN APPOINTMENT